 I’m connecting with my community

 Morgan Hanson-Oliveira believes in the power of university to expand horizons.
-The third year student thought she was going to be a chemistry major, but first year classes in Native Studies and Women and Gender Studies inspired her to take a different path to her ultimate goal of pursuing a medicine degree.
+The fourth year student thought she was going to be a chemistry major, but first year classes in Native Studies and Women and Gender Studies inspired her to take a different path to her ultimate goal of pursuing a medicine degree.

-Hanson-Oliviera, who is from Thompson, Manitoba, has found a home away from home in residence, but it’s not the only way that she’s built community on campus.
+Hanson-Oliveira, who is from Thompson, Manitoba, has found a home away from home in residence, but it’s not the only way that she’s built community on campus.

 “Everyone staying in residence is in the same situation; we have all moved away from home and are essentially starting over in a new location and building a new community for ourselves,” says Hanson-Oliveira, who also got involved with student groups.